From Head to Tail: Balanced or “Stuck”?

 Dorothy Crosby is certified both as a Level III Centered Riding® Instructor/Clinician and CHA Instructor for both English and Western riders.
 Dorothy manages a small farm in Stoddard, NH, where Equi-librium is based.
 Most recently, she has added fascia release work on horses through Conformation Balancing.
 Her joy is in teaching humans and equines of all ages and levels of experience. http://www.crosbyequi-librium.com

 Learn how to help your horse with crania sacral releases and bodywork!
-This DVD shows you simple release with profound long-lasting and progressive results.
+This DVD shows you simple releases with long-lasting & progressive results.